 Workers involved in the mining and milling of uranium ores are occupationally exposed to ionising radiation.
 Current industry exposures are low; regulations and required controls minimise the risk to health.

-In comparison, average background radiation exposure in Australia is 1.5 mSv per year from natural sources.
-Currently Australians are exposed to an average of 1.7 mSv per year from medical exposures.
+In comparison average background radiation exposure in Australia is 1.5 mSv per year from natural sources and currently Australians are exposed to an average of 1.7 mSv per year from medical exposures.

 In Australia the use of irradiating apparatus and radiation sources is regulated.
 Each state and territory is responsible for enforcing their respective radiation safety act and regulations in their jurisdictions.
 The Australian government is responsible of enforcing the radiation safety act and regulations of commonwealth entities only.

 - devising, implementing, and regularly reviewing their radiation management plan